Mental Health and Wellbeing at Mortlake P-12 College

 Meet the Team:

-The Student Welfare Officer (SWO) plays a critical role in supporting students' emotional, social, and academic wellbeing.
+The Student Wellbeing Coordinator plays a critical role in supporting students' emotional, social, and academic wellbeing.
 This role is integral to ensuring that students have the resources, guidance, and support they need to thrive both academically and personally.
-Student welfare officers work in partnership with school staff, families, and external agencies to create a safe, inclusive, and supportive environment for all students.
+Student wellbeing coordinators work in partnership with school staff, families, and external agencies to create a safe, inclusive, and supportive environment for all students.

-Student Welfare Coordinators help students and the college with issues like:
+Student Wellbeing Coordinators help students and the college with issues like:

 The School Nurse plays an essential role in promoting and maintaining the health and wellbeing of students.
 They are part of the broader School Health Program that aims to create a healthy school environment, and support students' physical and mental health needs.